NuGet/NuGetDocs/site/Docs/Contribute/Re-branding-the-NuGet-Gallery.markdown

 3. Note that these files will be appended to the matched Content file, with normal css rules being used (later overwrites of the same rule will win).
 4. This means that it is possible that pulling down the latest gallery version from git can change your styling as more specific rules can be added in the pull request.

+Note: there is a current [bug](https://github.com/NuGet/NuGetGallery/issues/1888) related to content re-branding getting served.
+Workaround steps are provided there

 ##Pulling the Latest NuGet Gallery into the Re-Branded Gallery

 The goal of re-branding the gallery in the steps outlined above is that you can continue to pull updated versions of the gallery code without worrying about your views and content being overwritten.
 Additionally, you can use the existing git infrastructure of the gallery to do your own source control within your team.
 When you are ready to pull the latest changes from the main fork of the gallery just do a `git pull nuget master` and you will get the latest gallery bits.